 Pysanky / Писанки

-many Ukrainian pysanky in a variety of traditional designs
+Ukrainian pysanky in a nest.
+Pysanky (decorated eggs) are in a variety of colors and traditional designs.

 What are pysanky?